albertpardo/1.5-Java_Utils/README.md

 ## ▶️ Execution

+This code has been only tested under:
+- *IDE* : IntelliJ IDEA 2025.2.4 (Community Edition)
+- *Java version* : openjdk 21.0.8 2025-07-15

 Run with *IntelliJ IDEA 2025.2.4* or import to your favorite IDE.

 > For **level 1** exercises get the path name as **Program Argument** .
 For *IntelliJ* runnig process select the option **Run with paramaters..** and put the input argument on **Program arguments'** cell.

+### Level 1 - Exercise 3

-> When run Level 1/ Exercise 3 with IntelliJ the output file directoriesInfo.txt will be located on main folder where you commit this task.
+When run Level 1/Exercise 3 with IntelliJ the output file `directoriesInfo.txt` will be located on main folder where you commit this task.

-This code has been only tested under:
-- *IDE* : IntelliJ IDEA 2025.2.4 (Community Edition)
-- *Java version* : openjdk 21.0.8 2025-07-15
+### Level 1 - Exercise 3

+Use absolute path for the *TXT* file To run the program with *IntelliJ* with the option **Run with paramaters**

+For example, on Linux, `/home/user/documents/file.txt` is an absolute path, while on Windows, it might be `C:\Users\user\Documents\file.txt`